Inequalities for entropies and dimensions: Equivalence

 then we get a contradiction, since the set $C_A$ cannot be represented as a finite union of sets of smaller Hausdorff dimensions.

 To get the bound for $\dim_H C^I$ in terms of the dimension of its $I$-projection we use special properties of the set $A$ that corresponds to the group $G$ and its subgroups $H_1,\ldots,H_m$.
-Namely, for every set of indices $I$ the projection of $A$ onto $A_I$ is uniform (every element that has preimages has the same number of preimages).
-We already mentioned a similar property when saying that the variable $g_I$ is uniformly distributed on its image.
-The number of preimages is the ratio $\#\bigcap_{i\in I} H_i / \#\bigcap_{i=1,\ldots,m}H_i$.
-Using this property, we prove the following lemma.
+Namely, for every set of indices $I$ the projection of $A$ onto $A_I$ is uniform (every element that has preimages has the same number of preimages; we already mentioned a similar property when saying that the variable $g_I$ is uniformly distributed on its image).
+Indeed, let $H=H_{\{1,\ldots,m\}}$ be the intersection of all subgroups: $H=\bigcap_{i=1,\ldots,m}H_i$, and let $H_I$ be the intersection of some of them: $H_I=\bigcap_{i\in I} H_i$.
+Then $H\subset H_I$ and we have surjective mappings:

+The projection of $A$ onto $A_I$ is the second mapping; the required property (the same number of preimages) is true since both the mapping $G\to G/H$ and the composition $G\to G/H_I$ have this property.
+The number of preimages for the projection is $\#H''/\#H'=\#A/\#A_I$.